-Record holders and beneficial owners may attend the Annual Meeting.
+Record holders and beneficial owners as of the Record Date may attend the Annual Meeting.
 If your shares are held in street name, you will need to bring a copy of a brokerage statement or other documentation reflecting your stock ownership as of the Record Date.
 Please see below the instructions on how to vote at the Annual Meeting if your shares are held in street name.